Here's a few things to consider while designing the floor of your dreams.

 Reclaimed wood is taken from turn-of-the-century structures including barns, farm houses and factories which have naturally aged.
 Woodland Cut flooring is milled from hand-selected fallen dead or standing timbers in our forests.
 The greatest difference is that reclaimed flooring will contain a richer color variation and character marks naturally acquired from years of exposure, while Woodland Cut flooring will have a more consistent patina.

-Lighthouse Plank Floors are prefinished engineered European oak floors that add instant style to any home.
+Northshore Floors are prefinished engineered European oak floors that add instant style to any home.
 They are modern, environmentally friendly and dimensionally stable.
-Lighthouse Plank Floors are completely customizable and can be individualized to create your own unique style.
+Northshore Floors are completely customizable and can be individualized to create your own unique style.

 As a custom supplier, we can provide any floor as either solid wood or engineered wood.
 If you don't know, engineered flooring is hardwood flooring that has a Baltic-Birch plywood base for added lateral stability.
 The hardwood on top of the plywood base is called the "wear layer."
 Our wear layer is very thick – over an eighth of an inch of solid wood!
 This is enough hardwood to be sanded and refinished several times.
 So why might you go with engineered?
 Extreme climate, humidity, or temperature variation.
 If your space has extremely high or variable humidity, then you will want to consider engineered flooring.
 If you are installing the flooring over radiant heat, you may want to consider engineered hardwood.
 If the floor will be exposed to water, or is in a vacation property that will not be climate controlled year-round, you will want to consider engineered hardwood.